mwmorale/fibonacci-for-fun/README.md

 Welcome to fibonacci-for-fun !

-I wanted to remind those viewing my repo's that I have C++ skills!
-My GitHub is python-heavy, so I thought that this would be a fun addition Here, I am replicating the sacred "Fibonacci Sequence" using recursion... thats right - recursion.
+My GitHub is python-heavy, so I thought that it would be a smart decission to show off some of my Java skills and C++ skills and Python skills!
+Here, I am replicating the sacred "Fibonacci Sequence" with all 3 of the mentioned languages using recursion... thats right - recursion.